 Grizzly Peak Trail Guide

-On your way up, the first half is quite the battle since it’s so steep.
 But once you get past that first half of steady incline and scrambling a little bit, you will find yourself in this stunning meadow that is sometimes covered in wildflowers.

-We would have taken a break there and enjoyed the view for a while but it was just way to windy, which tends to happen quite often when you’re hiking in the Kananaskis area.
-Who knows?
-You may be lucky enough to be able to stop in the meadow and enjoy a nice lunch, before hiking up the last bit to the summit!
+We would have taken a break there and enjoyed the view for a while but it was just way too windy, which tends to happen quite often when you’re hiking in the Kananaskis area.

 After the meadow, you will make your final push to the peak where you will be rewarded with breathtaking views of the region.
-You’ll end up probably sharing your epic accomplishment with some of the chipmunks who are always hanging around the summit.

-Give yourself about 4-5 hours to complete the hike.
-You’re probably thinking to yourself, since it’s so short, that you’ll be down way sooner but you will want to take breaks and enjoy the views at the top.
 You may also need to do some backtracking if you end up getting lost.
 So to be safe you should give yourself about 4-5 hours to complete Grizzly Peak, one of Alberta’s challenging day hikes!

 Camping in Kananaskis